 After treatment, the following behaviours will help maintain fresher breath:

 - Chew gum and mints that contain pure xylitol

 - Have snacks like hard, crunchy fruits and vegetables to stimulate saliva and clean the mouth naturally

-- Eat foods rich in fibre, and limit food high in sugar as they will increase bacteria
+- Eat foods rich in fibre, and limit foods high in sugar as they will increase bacteria

 - Rinse your mouth vigorously after eating

-- Floss teeth well at least twice a day
+- Clean between your teeth well at least twice a day

 - Avoid products that contain alcohol, as they increase oral dryness